 Use coconut oil during pregnancy and breastfeeding, as part of a healthy nutrient dense whole food diet.
 Coconut oil supplies rich amounts of saturated fat with high amounts of lauric acid.
 Not only will your body benefit, but your baby will receive the same benefits.
 The saturated fat content helps you to build-up adequate fat stores in pregnancy and in preparation for breastfeeding.
 Fat stores are vital to maintaining adequate energy and proper body function for both pregnancy and lactation.
 During pregnancy and lactation, your baby is going to get vital nutrients and calories from your body, what is left is used by your body.
 This is why a healthy diet is vital to caring for not only your health, but the health of your child.

 Lauric acid found in coconut oil and breast milk has been found to have antiviral, antibacterial and parasiticidal (kills parasites) properties that support proper immune function.
-This may help to protect your and your baby’s health in pregnancy.
+This may help to protect your health and your baby’s health in pregnancy.
 The benefits of lauric acid continues on during lactation, as those benefits are directly passed to your baby through your breast milk.
-Breast milk is comprised of about 20% lauric and capric acid, these help to protect your baby from illness.
+Breast milk is comprised of about 20% lauric and capric acid; these help to protect your baby from illness.

-The American Journal of Clinical Nutrition published a study showing that lactating mothers who eat a diet rich in coconut oil and other coconut products, to have significantly increased levels of lauric acid and capric acid in their breast milk.
+The American Journal of Clinical Nutrition published a study showing that lactating mothers who eat a diet rich in coconut oil and other coconut products have significantly increased levels of lauric acid and capric acid in their breast milk.
 Results of the study showed that, “A single meal of coconut oil can significantly affect the breast milk fatty acid compositions for 1 to 3 days, with the maximum increase occurring during the first 10 hours.”
 This study proves that foods we eat greatly impact the health of our babies, which includes foods that have a positive effect.
 It sounds like coconut oil really helps to make rich breast milk!

 We are huge advocates for breastfeeding, but it is interesting to note that one of the ingredients in baby formula is coconut oil.
 This ingredient was no doubt chosen because of its lauric acid content.
 Coconut oil is easy to digest, and is easy for the body to absorb and utilize.